-On 1 January 2006 the Parliament of Western Australia proclaimed the Oaths, Affidavits and Statutory Declarations Act 2005 which made changes to the manner in which oaths, affidavits and statutory declarations are administered and witnessed.
+In Western Australia the Oaths, Affidavits and Statutory Declarations Act 2005 (the OASD Act) provides for the manner in which oaths, affidavits and statutory declarations are administered and witnessed.

 Affidavits (including Family Court documents) can only be witnessed by a Justice of the Peace, legal practitioner, public notary, registrar, clerk of a court or any mining registrar appointed under the Mining Act 1978.

 Information for Authorised Witnesses on how to certify documents and witness a statutory declaration can be downloaded below.